Want to fall in love with Oaxaca as much as I did?

 - TOUR COMPANY: Coyote Aventuras

 One tour company that does lots of hikes and gets good reviews is Coyote Aventuras.
 I went on one of their hiking tours.
-Although I found my guide to be unfriendly and irresponsible, the things we did on the tour were fantastic.
+The things we did on the tour were fantastic.
 We went to a mezcal distillery, a weaving workshop, and a hike up a mountain with stunning views.

 I don’t see that particular tour on their website any longer.
 However, they have other unique tours in which they combine a hike with a cultural activity like mezcal, weaving, or visiting a local’s home.
-Here are some of their hikes:
+Check out a list of their current hikes here.

 - OPEN: 24/7 – but may not be so safe in the evening